 The area has seen several bars and music venues open up in recent years, and it’s becoming a popular place to go out.
 However, the city does not yet have a nightclub.
 This means there is an opportunity for The Edge to fill a gap in the market.

-The Edge will earn money through a door fee and drinks.
+The Edge will earn money through a cover charge and serving mixed drinks.
 The price of entry will vary depending on the night.
 We will offer discounts to those who arrive early or sign up to the guest list to help build an audience.
-We will also run a customer loyalty scheme to build a dedicated core clientele.
+We will also run a customer loyalty scheme to build a dedicated core customer group.

-Other marketing ideas we will explore include being active on social media, building an email list, and collaborating with non-competing businesses in the area.
+Other marketing ideas we will explore include being active on social media, building an email list, and collaborating with non-competing businesses near our location.

-The nightclub will have two large bars that will serve spirits, mixers, and beer.
+The nightclub will have two large bars that will serve spirits, soft drinks, mixers, and beer.
 We will also have higher-value drinks such as bottles of premium spirits and champagne for VIP customers.

 The Edge will be a partnership between Jordan Craft and Anna Penn.
-Both owners have significant experience running clubs and will share managerial duties.
+Both owners have significant experience running clubs and will share management duties.

 The nightclub will be located in an old office block on Second Street.
 This is a central location that is a short walk from several of the area’s most popular bars.
 It is also easily accessible by public transport from other parts of the city.

-The two owners have already received permission from the relevant authorities to open a nightclub in the area.
-The venue is well placed to be used as a club but will require renovations such as soundproofing, creating a bar and dance area, and adding other fixtures.
+The two owners have already received permission from the relevant authorities to open a nightclub business in the area.
+The new venue is well-placed to be used as a nightclub but will require renovations such as soundproofing, creating a bar and dance area, and adding fixtures to ensure the venue adheres to social distancing protocols.

 The Edge’s main selling points are: